 Do you need headphones for listening to binaural beats

 We can answer the question do I need headphones for binaural beats with a simple Yes.
 To fully take advantage of listening to and undergoing the benefits of binaural beats you need to have headphones or earbuds.
 The simple reason is that binaural beats do not work without headphones.
 The two tones that makes your brain produce the third tone have to be come from you left and right ear.
 If not the brain does not make the third tone.

-You can read the whole explanation in our post about binaural beats.
+You can read the whole explanation in our post about binaural beats in this post.